sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 Templates
 =========

-By default, an Admin class use a set of templates, it is possible to tweak the default values by editing the configuration
+By default, an Admin class uses a set of templates, it is possible to tweak the default values by editing the configuration

 .. code-block:: yaml